Clinton-Davis/peninsulaballet/README.md

 ---
 ## Features

-- Collapsable Navbar - I used the bootstrap collapse nav (link)bar feature in screen-sized under 992px, this gives more room in the smaller devices.
+- Collapsable Navbar - I used the bootstrap collapse [Navbar](https://getbootstrap.com/docs/4.3/components/navbar/) bar feature in screen-sized under 992px, this gives more room in the smaller devices.
 I was inspired by the Whiskey Drop project I did in Code institute.
 - Google Maps Links - I have links to various locations for Outlets and physical address, From there they can get directions and links to other webpages.
 - Downloadable PDF's - there are hyperlinks to downloadable Schedule PDF and enrollment form PDF.
 - NewsLetter Email input - to enter email address it they would like to get information on upcoming events and schedule changes